rotundasoftware/cartero/README.md

 	npm install cartero

-Now configure the Cartero Grunt Task in your applcation's gruntfile.
+Now configure the Cartero Grunt Task in your application's gruntfile.
 (If you haven't used Grunt before, [read this](http://gruntjs.com/getting-started).)
 Here is the minimal configuration that is required to run the Cartero Grunt Task (all options shown are required):

 ```javascript
 // example gruntfile